Course guide of International Business Management (23511D1)

 Objectives (Expressed as expected learning outcomes)

-• Ability to acquire, understand and systematize the characteristics of the different entry strategies in international markets and categories.
+• Ability to acquire, comprehend and systematise the characteristics of different entry strategies and categories in international markets.

-• Ability to understand and apply at a practical level the strategic and organizational approaches of multinational companies.
+• Ability to understand and apply the strategic and organisational approaches of multinational companies at a practical level.

 Detailed syllabus